Steps to Becoming an Accountant in Colorado

 Accounting Jobs in Colorado

-In 2019, the US Bureau of Labor Statistics reported that Colorado as a whole had the second highest concentration of accounting jobs of any state.
-In fact, the Boulder area had the second highest concentration of accountants of any metro area in the nation, while the nonmetropolitan area of Northwest Colorado had the third highest concentration of accountants of any non-metro area in the country.
+In May 2020, the Bureau of Labor Statistics (BLS) reported that Colorado as a whole had the second highest concentration of accounting jobs of any state.
+In addition, the Denver metro area (includes Aurora and Lakewood) had the second highest concentration of accountants of any metro area in the nation, while Northwest Colorado also came in second for its concentration of accountants within non-metro areas in the country.

 Even in a favorable business climate brought on by a regulatory purge and new tax codes working to the benefit of corporations, the very fact that things are in a state of flux means businesses and wealthy individuals are relying on the talented accountants in their ranks now more than ever.
 This is being seen in the fact that even during a time of unprecedented hiring, the many new accountants coming into the field aren’t causing starting salary offers to be watered down.
 In fact, corporations are forced to up the ante on starting offers as a way to compete for top talent.